dankahle/contacts-fe/e2e/E2E-TEST-CASES.md

 ### contact list
 * responsive: notes, phone, email disappear at appropriate breakpoints
-* shows appropriate contacts for contactsLabel and other labels
+*  in label tests - shows appropriate contacts for contactsLabel and other labels
 *  shows no contacts when label zthree is picked
 *  add contact brings up edit dialog
 *  click on contact brings up appropriate detail dialog
-* edit icon click brings up edit dialog
+* >edit icon click brings up edit dialog
 *  delete icon click brings up contact delete dialog
 * contact list item shows all fields for xl
 * clicking on link spawns new tab in browser, or maybe just check it's a link with the properties required (href="mailto:.../phone:")